-Its collaboration with leading teachers and its commitment to Aikido rooted in a spirit of respect and friendship has made it one of the foundational and leading dojos in Greece.
-Yudansha (black belt holders) from the Aikido of Athens dojo have gone on to create dojos of their own in Athens, around Greece, and abroad.
+Its collaboration with leading teachers and its commitment to Aikido, rooted in a spirit of respect and friendship has made it one of the foundational and leading dojos in Greece.
+Yudansha (black belt holders) from Aikido of Athens have created dojos of their own in Athens, around Greece, and abroad.

 Notable achievements over the years include:

-The first translation into Greek of the classic Aikido text “Aikido” by Kisshomaru Ueshiba.
+• The first translation into greek of the classic Aikido text “Aikido” by Kisshomaru Ueshiba.

-A high level of participation by women, which is reflected in the high proportion of women black belts at the dojo.
+• A high level of participation by women, which is reflected in the high proportion of women black belts at the dojo.

-The implementation of its Aikido for the blind program.
+• The implementation of its Aikido for the blind program.